Battling an annoying and completely useless fear of flying?

 When YOU are moving around the plane, you will actually pay LESS attention to all the potentially devastating sounds and movements of the aircraft.

 Your senses are busy moving you and your body around, and this will diminish your focus and ability to pick up on, evaluate and assess all the sensory information that takes all your capacity when you are sitting still.

 And look out the window every now and then; it just might be beautiful out there.
 Takes the edge off.
 Give it a try!

 6. Tell The Crew Or Your Next Seat Neighbor

-I have also held the hands of strangers next to me (pre-covid of course), and once I even ended up sitting next to a Christian missionary who said prayers out loud for me the entire flight.
+I have also held the hands of strangers next to me, and once I even ended up sitting next to a Christian missionary who said prayers out loud for me the entire flight!!

-Took my mind off things for sure, and was kind of helpful.
-Did not change my religious point of view though, but I was very thankful.
+It took my mind off things for sure and was kind of helpful.
+It did not change my religious point of view, though, but I was very thankful.